 "Let me introduce my sister"

-- 20:17 Abraham prayed for Abimelech and his people.
+- 17 Abraham prayed for Abimelech and his people.
 God healed Abimelech and his wife and his female slaves.
-The women in Abimelech’s household couldn’t have children.
+The women in Abimelech’s household started having babies again.

-- 20:18 The LORD had made all the women in Abimelech’s household infertile because of what Abimelech had done with Sarah.
+- 18 Earlier, the LORD had made all the women in Abimelech’s household infertile because of what Abimelech had done with Sarah.

 In what is now southern Israel.